cfengine/masterfiles/README.md

 * `controls`: configuration of components, e.g. the `cf-agent` or `cf-serverd`, beyond what `def.cf` can offer
 * `def.cf`: defaults you can and should configure, see above
 * `inventory`: inventory modules (loaded before anything else to discover facts about the system) live here; see above
 * `lib`: main library directory.
-You'll see `3.5` and `3.6` and `3.7` under it.
+You'll see `3.5` and `3.6` under it.
 These are the supported versions for masterfiles backwards compatibility.
+* `libraries`: old stdlib library directory.
+You'll see `cfengine_stdlib.cf` under it.
+This is an old library (the COPBL) you should not use if at all possible.
+All its contents, plus bug fixes, are now in `lib`.
 * `promises.cf`: main policy, you will need to configure this, see above
 * `services`: your site's policies go here
 * `services_autorun`: see above